 - imposing civil financial penalties

-- referring cases to the States of Jersey Police or Law Officer's Department for consideration of criminal prosecution.
+- referring cases to the States of Jersey Police or the Attorney General for possible criminal prosecution

 Related guidance and policy